esbazhenova/portfolio/README.md

 ## Skills

-You can find examples of the described skills via links
+You can find examples of the described skills in the section Examples of my work

 __Manual testing__
   * can perform manual functional and usability testing of web-applications